+Covariance estimation.
 As emphasized in K98, reliable estimation of the space covariance matrix is the most crucial element of our method.
-To obtain faithful field reconstructions, we have to use a relatively long time period for the covariance estimation, and there should be enough data in it for estimating all necessary cross covariances.
-With this in mind, we attempt to estimate covariance for the period 1951-92, which starts with a steep postwar increase in data coverage.
+To obtain faithful field reconstructions, we have to use a relatively long time period for the covariance estimation, and there should be enough data in it for estimating all necessary cross-covariances.
+With this in mind, we attempt to estimate covariance for the period 1951-1992 which starts with a steep post-war increase in data coverage.
 As in K98, we define the domain of the analysis by the requirement that the observations are available for more than half of the time points for every spatial box included.
 The initial attempt to apply this approach to the original COADS $2^{\circ} \times 2^{\circ}$ bins produces a very impractical domain: large gaps in the equatorial Pacific are left uncovered, as well as smaller areas in the Indian Ocean and the South Atlantic.
 Starting in the 1960s instead of the 1950s does not make much difference.
-In order to improve the spatial coverage of the estimated covariance (and, subsequently, the analyzed data), we have to decrease resolution by uniting COADS $2^{\circ} \times 2^{\circ}$ boxes into larger bins.
+In order to improve the spatial coverage of the estimated covariance (and subsequently, the analyzed data), we have to decrease resolution by uniting COADS $2^{\circ} \times 2^{\circ}$ boxes into larger bins.
 This procedure is justified by the fact that the SLP anomalies usually have larger spatial scales than the climatology.
-While the switch to $2^{\circ}$ latitude $\times 4^{\circ}$ longitude bins still leave many "holes," averaging data into $4^{\circ} \times 4^{\circ}$ boxes basically solves the problem.
-This example demonstrates the restriction that existing marine observational coverage imposes on the spatial resolution of the covariance estimate based on (at least) a few decades, and thus it sets the limit on the possible resolution of the historical climate analyses based solely on the observed covariance, without any additional special assumptions of its small-scale behavior.
+While the switch to 2° latitude $\times 4^{\circ}$ longitude bins still leave many "holes", averaging data into $4^{\circ} \times 4^{\circ}$ boxes basically solves the problem.
+This example demonstrates the restriction which existing marine observational coverage imposes on the spatial resolution of the covariance estimate based on (at least) a few decades, and thus sets the limit on the possible resolution of the historical climate analyses based solely on the observed covariance, without any additional special assumptions of its small-scale behavior.

-After averaging $2^{\circ} \times 2^{\circ}$ box means into those of $4^{\circ}$ $\times$ 4° boxes (weighting every value by the number of observations that was used to obtain it), we estimate a space $\times$ space sample covariance matrix and subject it to the procedures of K98 intended to suppress the influence of observational and sampling error: we apply a fourth-order Shapiro filter to rows and columns of the sample covariance matrix, then test the variance decrease against our estimate of data error [diagonal of matrix R in Eq.
-(4) below].
+After averaging $2^{\circ} \times 2^{\circ}$ box means into those of $4^{\circ} \times 4^{\circ}$ boxes (weighting every value by the number of observations which was used to obtain it), we estimate a space×space sample covariance matrix and subject it to the procedures of K98 intended to suppress the influence of observational and sampling error: we apply a 4th order Shapiro filter to rows and columns of the sample covariance matrix, then test the variance decrease against our estimate of data error (diagonal of matrix R in the equation (4) below).
 If the decrease is larger than the error estimate, we inflate the variance accordingly while preserving correlation structures of the filtered covariance.
-Unlike K98, in the present application the heuristic procedure of redistributing the variance among eigenvalues [see Eq.
-(19) in Kaplan et al. (1997)] did not give proper consistency with the distribution of energy over EOF modes in the analyzed solution.
-Because of that we had to develop a more complicated procedure, which is described in the appendix.
+Unlike K98, in the present application the heuristic procedure of redistributing the variance among eigenvalues (see equation (19) in Kaplan et al. (1997)) did not give proper consistency with the distribution of energy over EOF modes in the analyzed solution.
+Because of that we had to develop a more complicated procedure which is described in the Appendix.
 This new procedure allows us to achieve consistency between the expected and actual covariances of the analyzed solution and to add reliability to its theoretical error estimates.

-d.
-Space reduction

-We present the resulting covariance matrix $\mathbf{C}$ in its canonical form:
+Space reduction.
+We present the resulting covariance matrix C in its canonical form:

-$$\mathbf{C} = \mathbf{E} \mathbf{\Lambda} \mathbf{E}^{\mathrm{T}} + \mathbf{E}' \mathbf{\Lambda}' \mathbf{E}'^{\mathrm{T}}.$$ (1)
+$$C = E\Lambda E^T + E'\Lambda' E'^T.$$ (1)